Trio Heating, Air & Plumbing Announces New Fleet of Teslas

 The condensate drain is another important part of your AC system.
 An air conditioner collects moisture from the air, which is removed via the condensate drain.
 If this drain gets clogged, mold and algae can grow inside it.
 Water damage can occur if the drain overflows.
 Since unclogging the line can be a tricky process, it’s best to hire a professional for AC repair

-Call Trio Heating & Air for AC Repair Near The Greater San Francisco Bay Area
+Call Trio Heating, Air & Plumbing for AC Repair Near The Greater San Francisco Bay Area

 Properly maintaining your air conditioner can avoid major repairs.
 Call a professional as soon as you notice any signs of trouble, such as reduced cooling performance, strange noises, weak airflow, foul odors, or higher energy bills.
 Our licensed technicians can diagnose and fix any problem.
 They’re also familiar with every type of air conditioner and AC component.
 If you’re dealing with any cooling issues, schedule an AC repair by calling (415) 223-5096 today.